-During the 2018 season, the Central Massachusetts Mosquito Control Project conducted bottles bioassays to help monitor etofenprox resistance in the local mosquito population.
-The process is outlined by the Center for Disease Control and Prevention, with CMMCP using field collected adult mosquitoes against the standardized baseline etofenprox concentration.
+Using protocols and supplies distributed from the Centers for Disease Control and Prevention, CMMCP conducted bottle bioassays on locally collected adult mosquitoes against the active ingredient etofenprox.
+The overwhelming majority of these specimens were of the species Coquillettidia perturbans.
 Resistance to etofenprox was examined because the primary adulticide product of CMMCP is Zenivex® E4, of which etofenprox is the sole active ingredient.
-Results from these ongoing bottle bioassays are given to the CDC in an effort to help expand the understanding of resistance in the United States.
+Results from these ongoing bottle bioassays are given to the CDC in an effort to help expand the understanding of pesticide resistance in mosquitoes of the United States.